outpaddling/Coding-Standards/README.md

 1. Making your code depend on a huge library (e.g. boost) in order to use one or two functions from it may incur more cost than benefit.
-It increases build/install time and increases that possibility of breakage down the road due to API changes and bugs in a massive library.
+It increases build/install time and increases that possibility of breakage down the road due to API changes and bugs in the library.

 2. Make sure that any dependencies you add are high quality.
 If the only existing wheel is a square limestone slab, it's time to reinvent it.